minkymorgan/bytefreq/README.md

 ### Mask Based Data Profiling
 **Bytefreq** implements a mask based data profiling technique that is one of the most efficient methods for doing data quality assessment on new unknown datasets you receive.

 A "Mask" is the output of a function that generalises a string of data into a pattern, the mask, which greatly reduces the cardinality of the original values.
 This cardinality reduction allows you to inspect vast quantities of data quickly in a field or column, helping you to discover outliers and data quality issues in your dataset.
-Examples of each pattern help to validate what you can expect when you come to use the data in a use case. **bytefreq-rs** is a refactor of the original bytefreq tool found here: https://github.com/minkymorgan/bytefreq
+Examples of each pattern help to validate what you can expect when you come to use the data in a use case. **bytefreq** is a refactor of the original bytefreq tool found here: https://github.com/minkymorgan/bytefreq
 ### Features:
 - Produces two report formats: Data Profiling, and Byte Frequency reports
 - Supports both complex nested JSON and Delimited tabular data formats